JandroK/SpacePhysics4HD/README.md

  - S for speed up the ship (apply force)
  - SHIFT for activate the turbo (apply more force)
  - A / D for rotate the ship (apply torque)
+ - ESC to exit the game

 ## KEY Debug

  - F1 for restart Level1
  - F2 for active/desactive God Mode
+ - F3 for enable/disable the view collisions

 ## Developers